SimonTC/obsidian-note-autocreation/README.md

 A warning is shown if the chosen trigger is either an empty string or among the [special symbols used when writing markdown](https://www.markdownguide.org/basic-syntax/#characters-you-can-escape).
 You can choose to ignore the warning and still use any of the special symbols as triggers, but it will make it harder to write normal markdown since you always will have the drop-down show up.

+### Suggest existing links to notes that do not exist
+By default, Note Auto Creator will suggest links to notes that have not been created if such links have been inserted in other files.
+Disabling this feature will hide suggestions for links to notes that do not exist.

 ### Template insertion trigger
 Any symbol can be used to trigger the selection of a template to insert.
 By default, the trigger symbol is `$`.
 This symbol can be configured by changing the value in `Trigger for template execution`.